MGCodesandStats/mgcodesandstats.github.io/README.md

 I implement data science solutions for organizations across a range of industries through implementation of statistical analysis as well as more advanced machine learning methodologies.

 My educational background is a Master's degree in Economics from University College Cork, Ireland.
 As such, much of my work has been in the domain of **business intelligence**; i.e. using machine learning technologies to develop solutions to a wide range of business problems.
-I most frequently work with Python, R, and SQL.
+I most frequently work with Python and R.

 ## My expertise includes